UXImprover2/old-character-ai-ui/README.md

-# 🚀 Character.AI Museum
+# 🚀 Old Character.AI-ui

-Welcome to the **Character.AI Museum** — a nostalgic, static archive of the old Character.AI interface preserved for fans, explorers, and developers who want to remember the original experience.
+Welcome to the **Old Character.AI-ui** — a nostalgic, static archive of the old Character.AI interface preserved for fans, explorers, and developers who want to remember the original experience.

 ---